Ransom Aaron Walters

 While working at Brockport I was also working through a studio owned by a friend of my dad named SubCat Music Studios LLC.
 This is where my other love for engineering, production, and studio musicianship would begin to stretch.
 I got to record so many great albums there and learn from the best.
 I am eternally grateful for the plethora of knowledge I soaked up from Jeremy Johnston and Patrick MacDougall.

 During that same post-undergrad year, I discovered Belmont University through a family friend and POOF... the answer to the dilemma of "I want a Masters degree but I don't know in what field" was solved.
 I found out they were one of the only schools in the country to offer a comprehensive Masters of Music in Commercial Composition and Arranging.
-This was exactly what I needed, and here I am.
-I'm living in Nashville navigating through the thick sludge that is graduate school and working as hard as I possibly can.
-Luckily and thankfully, I have been eating and paying rent with music alone.
-My goal is to keep that up.
-I've been drumming on gigs from jazz to folk rock, and touring with a band on bass, keys, and percussion.
-I'm playing in this awesome scary, heavy, roller coaster, fusion duo Quail Turret.
+Since graduating in 2017 (having finished my thesis Creating Salience: Stages of Sonder) I've drummed on gigs from jazz to folk to rock, and I've toured on bass, keys, percussion, drums playing fusion jazz and wacky electronic pop.
+I played in this awesome scary, heavy, roller coaster, fusion duo Quail Turret.
 I've been commissioned for evening-length dance works and have played dance conferences and intensives.
-I continue to sell my music around the world and I am always striving to increase my metal capacity.
+I've produced, mixed, and arranged for full length records, EPs, and singles and I've played on many recordings.
+I've premiered many original works and I continue to sell my music around the world.
+I'm loving it here.
+Nashville is a wonderfully creative place.